What is glaucoma?

 What can I expect if I have been diagnosed with glaucoma?

 When symptoms of glaucoma occur, it is normal to feel anxious, worried, or sad.
-People with glaucoma may even have trouble sleeping.8 Vision loss can have an effect on quality of life.
+People with glaucoma may even have trouble sleeping.8 Vision loss from glaucoma can have an effect on quality of life.
 Activities that used to be easy may become a struggle.4

-There may be local support groups that meet in-person to help members cope with the affects of glaucoma.
+There may be local support groups that meet in-person to help members cope with the effects of glaucoma.
 There are also groups online such as the Glaucoma Research Foundation or www.glaucoma.org, where people with glaucoma can talk with each other and provide advice and support.
 People with glaucoma can also ask their doctor if they need help finding a support group that works for them.

 - McMonnies CW.
 Glaucoma history and risk factors.
 J Optom.
 2017;10:71-8.